EllieKallmier/ppa_analysis/README.md

 The [glossary](glossary.md) provides definitions of key terms including contract types.

-# Functionality overview

 # Acknowledgements

-Files msat_replicator.py, ppa.py, replicate_test.py, residuals.py, scenario_runner.py and tariffs.py were
-originally written by Nick Gorman as part of the MSAT-PPA Tool here: https://github.com/nick-gorman/MSAT-PPA-Python/tree/e9bef99ff914a826446f24697e983b16c23ced18
+Much of the functionality and sections of this tool were based on the MSAT-PPA tool developed by Nick Gorman: https://github.com/nick-gorman/MSAT-PPA-Python/tree/e9bef99ff914a826446f24697e983b16c23ced18